zilinskyjan/ideology/README.md

 ### Immigration

+An immigration scale (not shown in the figure above) was calculated separately.

+The available variables are listed here to help anyone interested using the data:

 | Attitude/Opinion                                                                                    | coding                    |
 |-----------------------------------------------------------------------------------------------------|---------------------------|
 | Against a path to citizenship for undocumented immigrants brought here as children                  | dreamers==2               |